storj/storj/docs/design/satellite-svc-separation.md

 We will need to add a `SatelliteSystem` in `testplanet` so that we can test continue using the same unit tests for the Satellite as we break it apart.
 See an example of that [here](https://github.com/storj/storj/pull/2836/files#diff-c2ce7a2c9b2f4920e2de524c0fffd2f1R70).

-For each new satellite binary we need to do the following steps:
+For each new satellite process we need to do the following steps:
 - create xProcess, where x is a Satellite service, e.g. RepairProcess, AccountingProcess, etc
 - update satellite binary to include a subcommand so that the new xProcess can be run like this:
 `satellite run repair`